Aliases for RAD51 Gene

 RAD51 (RAD51 Recombinase) is a Protein Coding gene.
 Diseases associated with RAD51 include Mirror Movements 2 and Breast Cancer.
 Among its related pathways are Pathways in cancer and ATM Pathway.
 GO annotations related to this gene include identical protein binding and protein C-terminus binding.

 UniProtKB/Swiss-Prot for RAD51 Gene

-Participates in a common DNA damage response pathway associated with the activation of homologous recombination and double-strand break repair.
+Plays an important role in homologous strand exchange, a key step in DNA repair through homologous recombination.
 Binds to single and double-stranded DNA and exhibits DNA-dependent ATPase activity.
-Underwinds duplex DNA and forms helical nucleoprotein filaments.
+Catalyzes the recognition of homology and strand exchange between homologous DNA partners to form a joint molecule between a processed DNA break and the repair template.
+Binds to single-stranded DNA in an ATP-dependent manner to form nucleoprotein filaments which are essential for the homology search and strand exchange (PubMed:26681308).
 Part of a PALB2-scaffolded HR complex containing BRCA2 and RAD51C and which is thought to play a role in DNA repair by HR.
 Plays a role in regulating mitochondrial DNA copy number under conditions of oxidative stress in the presence of RAD51C and XRCC3.

 The syntheses of RNA (transcription), DNA and proteins (translation) are fundamental processes necessary for all life.
 Transcription begins by uncoiling a section of DNA that will be used as the template and is initiated by RNA polymerase binding to a promoter sequence.